Chennai 2 Singapore (soundtrack)

 Chennai 2 Singapore is the soundtrack album for the 2017 Tamil film of the same name directed by Abbas Akbar.
-The soundtrack and score for the film is composed by Ghibran who planned to release the film's audio in six different countries via road travel, which is something unique for a South Indian film.
+The soundtrack and score for the film is composed by Ghibran who planned to release the film's audio in six countries via road travel, which is something unique for a South Indian film.
 The album featuring six tracks were released one by one so as to cover all six countries through this drive.